alexander-kastil/dw-100/02-functional-business-value/readme.md

 > Note: Company A leadership focuses exclusively on Marketing and Customer Service departments for Copilot implementation.

 - Continue with the Exercises 1-4 [Group activity 1](/02-functional-business-value/group-activity-1/)

+### Review and Feedback

+- Each group present the outcome of the Scenario identification and value discovery activity.
+- Each group provide feedback on the prioritized scenarios.